-- (A) Any person who owns or operates a Waste Tire Monofill must have an EDOP, approved by the Department, which must, at a minimum, include all of the following: - (1) General: - (a) Nature of the activity conducted at the facility; - (b) The capacity and type of equipment to be used at the facility; - (c) All methods of waste tire processing and storage; - (d) Means used to track inventory on a volume or weight basis; - (e) Security measures; - (f) How the facility intends to implement the requirements listed in section 10.5.1 above; and - (g) Annual training requirements for all employees on all approved facility plans described in this section 10.5.8, and how that training will be documented and verified. - (2) Emergency Response Plan which includes: - (a) General facility information including: - (i) The facility name, mailing address and telephone number; - (ii) The facility operator's name, mailing address and telephone number; and - (iii) The property owner's name, mailing address and telephone number;
+- (A) Any person who owns or operates a Waste Tire Monofill must have an EDOP, approved by the Department, which must, at a minimum, include all of the following: - (1) General: - (a) Nature of the activity conducted at the facility; - (b) The capacity and type of equipment to be used at the facility; - (c) All methods of waste tire processing and storage;

+- (d) Means used to track inventory on a volume or weight basis; - (e) Security measures; - (f) How the facility intends to implement the requirements listed in section 10.5.1 above; and - (g) Annual training requirements for all employees on all approved facility plans described in this section 10.5.8, and how that training will be documented and verified. - (2) Emergency Response Plan which includes: - (a) General facility information including: - (i) The facility name, mailing address and telephone number; - (ii) The facility operator's name, mailing address and telephone number; and - (iii) The property owner's name, mailing address and telephone number; - (b) An emergency contact list including the names and telephone numbers of the persons and appropriate agencies to be contacted in case of emergency, including: - (i) The Emergency Coordinator; - (ii) The Facility Owner; - (iii) The Facility Operator; - (iv) The Local Fire Authority; and - (v) Any additional numbers that may be needed. - (c) Emergency Equipment available on site, including specific capabilities and uses; - (d) A map showing the location of fire lanes, tire pile configurations, fire hydrants, power supply, and emergency response equipment; and - (e) A description of emergency response procedures to be followed in the event of a fire or other emergency. - (3) Fire Prevention, Training and Firefighting Plan which: - (a) Includes specification of the Facility's fire lane locations and widths; - (b) Includes resources to extinguish fires; - (c) Designates a Facility Emergency Coordinator; - (d) Is approved by the local fire department/local fire jurisdiction or in areas where no local fire code exists, by the Colorado Division of Fire Prevention and Control in the Department of Public Safety;

-- (b) An emergency contact list including the names and telephone numbers of the persons and appropriate agencies to be contacted in case of emergency, including: - (i) The Emergency Coordinator; - (ii) The Facility Owner; - (iii) The Facility Operator; - (iv) The Local Fire Authority; and - (v) Any additional numbers that may be needed. - (c) Emergency Equipment available on site, including specific capabilities and uses; - (d) A map showing the location of fire lanes, tire pile configurations, fire hydrants, power supply, and emergency response equipment; and - (e) A description of emergency response procedures to be followed in the event of a fire or other emergency. - (3) Fire Prevention, Training and Firefighting Plan which: - (a) Includes specification of the Facility's fire lane locations and widths; - (b) Includes resources to extinguish fires; - (c) Designates a Facility Emergency Coordinator; - (d) Is written by a qualified professional in accordance with local fire codes or, where no code exists or the local code does not provide equivalent or greater level of fire protection, the fire code currently adopted by the Colorado Division of Fire Prevention and Control in the Department of Public Safety. - (e) Ensures the owner or operator complies with the applicable local fire codes or, where no code exists or the local code does not provide equivalent or greater level of fire protection, the fire code currently adopted by the Colorado Division of Fire Prevention and Control in the Department of Public Safety. - (f) Includes specification for adequate water supply available for use by the local fire authority for firefighting.
-Owners and operators may demonstrate compliance with this requirement through alternative methods approved by the local fire authority; - (4) Vector Control Plan which includes: - (a) Provisions for storage of tires in a manner which prevents the breeding and harborage of mosquitoes, rodents, and other vectors by any of the following means: (i) cover with impermeable barriers, other than soil, to prevent entry or accumulation of precipitation, or (ii) use of treatments or methods, such as pesticides, to prevent or eliminate vector breeding as necessary. - (b) If pesticides are used in vector control efforts, they must be used in accordance with the Pesticide Applicators Act, section 35-10-101, C.R.S.
+- (e) Ensures the owner or operator complies with the applicable local fire codes or, where no code exists or the local code does not provide equivalent or greater level of fire protection, the fire code currently adopted by the Colorado Division of Fire Prevention and Control in the Department of Public Safety; and - (f) Includes specification for adequate water supply available for use by the local fire authority for firefighting.
+Owners and operators may demonstrate compliance with this requirement through alternative methods approved by the local fire authority. - (4) Vector Control Plan which includes: - (a) Provisions for storage of tires in a manner which prevents the breeding and harborage of mosquitoes, rodents, and other vectors by any of the following means: (i) cover with impermeable barriers, other than soil, to prevent entry or accumulation of precipitation, or (ii) use of treatments or methods, such as pesticides, to prevent or eliminate vector breeding as necessary. - (b) If pesticides are used in vector control efforts, they must be used in accordance with the Pesticide Applicators Act, section 35-10-101, C.R.S.